 - Wearing of seatbelts and helmets while driving as well as appropriate sporting gear while playing is recommended to avoid injuries.

-The patients who have back or neck pain with any of these following conditions should seek medical attention as soon as possible.
+Neck pain can sometimes be a presentation of some grave underlying disorder.
+The patients who have back or neck pain with or without radiculopathy, (radiating pain, tingling, numbness) who have any of these following conditions should seek medical attention as soon as possible.

 - Cancer, neoplasia or malignancy.